chrisgleissner/loom-webflux-benchmarks/README.md

 3. `delayInMillis`: Server-side delay of each request, in milliseconds.
 4. `connections`: Number of TCP connections, i.e. virtual users.
 5. `requestsPerSecond`: Number of requests per second across all connections.
-Left empty for scenarios where the number of requests per second is organically derived based on the number of connections and client-side delays.
+Left empty for scenarios where the number of requests per second is organically derived based on the number of connections, the request latency, and any explicit client-side delays.
-6. `warmUpDurationInSeconds`: Duration of a warm-up iteration before the actual test.
+6. `warmUpDurationInSeconds`: Duration of the warm-up iteration before the actual test.
 Warm-up is skipped if `0`.
 7. `testDurationInSeconds`: Duration of the test iteration.

 ## Results